kiprutoYG/RiceIrrigationRequirementsUsingRemoteSensingIndices/README.md

 ![NDVI_plot](https://github.com/user-attachments/assets/1e1e8944-94aa-4bad-8d07-f6729d6d2f16)
 ![NDMI_plot](https://github.com/user-attachments/assets/cd98c002-d7b8-463f-ba98-010c99e5ef89)

-- Plotting a Bland Altman graph to investigate the correlation between NDVI(signifying health of rice), and NDMI(signifying amount of water)
+- Plotting a Bland Altman graph to investigate the correlation between NDVI (signifying health of rice), and NDMI(signifying amount of water)
-The Bland Altman plots showing the correlation between amount of water in the field(NDMI) and health of the rice(NDVI) for each growing stage were as follows:
+The Bland Altman plots showing the correlation between amount of water in the field (NDMI) and health of the rice (NDVI) for each growing stage.
+The more the observations that fall between the upper and lower limits, the more the correlation between the 2 compared variables.
+The results for each growing stage were as follows:

 ![blandplot1](https://github.com/user-attachments/assets/9ce3ea85-2551-42cd-b99c-36213f030198)
 ![blandplot2](https://github.com/user-attachments/assets/c116e6d3-cb1b-41f6-90cc-5e39417cc3cb)